 If you were just starting out in your career, would you look to join a larger company like Dow, or a smaller company like Wildcat Discovery Technologies?

-A large company like Dow provides broader experience across multiple technologies to an employee.
-In addition, the exposure to strong, structured EH&S programs, employee career development, and quality systems are things that might not be available at start-ups.
-A seasoned employee from a place like Dow can bring a lot of those experiences to a small company.
+A large company like Dow provides employees broader experience across multiple technologies.
+In addition, exposure to vital, structured EH&S programs, employee career development, and quality systems might not be available at start-ups.
+A seasoned employee from a place like Dow can bring many of those experiences to a small company.

 Many contributors to ACS Industry Matters have written about the pivotal nature of internships to their personal development and career advancement.
 How would you assess the impact of your summer internships during graduate school at Chevron Oil Field Research Laboratories in California?